What is the Dallas Trimmed Mean?

 The Trimmed Mean PCE Inflation Rate for a given month is calculated by carefully observing the price changes for each individual component of PCE.
 The individual price changes are then arranged in ascending order from the price that declined the most to the price that rose the most.

-From the arranged ascending order, a certain section or part of the most extreme observations are “trimmed,” i.e., eliminated.
-Then, the inflation rate is finally calculated as a weighted average of the final observation list that was previously arranged in ascending order after the necessary eliminations.
+From this arranged price list, a certain section or part of the most extreme observations are “trimmed,” i.e., eliminated.
+Then the inflation rate is finally calculated as a weighted average of the final – trimmed – observation list.

 Advantages of Using the Dallas Trimmed Mean

-The Dallas Trimmed Mean method is receptive to the short-term price variations that affect core inflation.
-It makes the Dallas Trimmed Mean a very accurate measure for estimating or tracking the long-term price variations affecting the core inflation.
-It also helps formulate Federal Reserve policies as it can assist in the long-term financial planning for the economy without worrying too much about short-term price fluctuations that can affect the analysis.
+The Dallas Trimmed Mean method is sensitive to the short-term price variations that affect core inflation.
+This makes the Dallas Trimmed Mean a very accurate measure for estimating or tracking the long-term price variations affecting core inflation.
+It is used to help formulate Federal Reserve policies for long-term financial planning for the economy.